conniedonahue/file-compare/README.md

 1. _Clone this repo:_ Grab the HTTPS URL from the main page of this repository and clicking the `<> Code` button.
 Open a Terminal and change the current working directory to where you'd like the cloned repository to be stored.
 Use following git command: `git clone https://github.com/conniedonahue/file-compare.git`.
 2. _Open the project in an IDE:_ Find the cloned repo and open it in an IDE like VS Code.
 3. _Run the server:_ Run `npm run start`.
-4. _Test out the app:_ Try out some of the curl requests listed above.
+4. _Test out the app:_ Try out some of the `curl` requests listed above.

 ## Design considerations

-Here is my first sketch of the design.
+Here is an early sketch of the system design.
 ![System-Design](./assets/images/SiddekoTakeHome.jpg)

 ### Functional Requirements